pyopenapi/pyswagger/README.md

 A python client for [Swagger](https://helloreverb.com/developers/swagger) enabled REST API.
 It wouldn't be easier to try Swagger REST API by [Swagger-UI](https://github.com/wordnik/swagger-ui).
-However, when it's time to **unittest** your API, the first option you find would be [Swagger-codegen](https://github.com/wordnik/swagger-codegen), but the best option is us.
+However, when it's time to **unittest** your API, the first option you find would be [Swagger-codegen](https://github.com/wordnik/swagger-codegen), but the better option is us.

 **pyswagger** is much easier to use (you don't need to prepare a scala environment) and tries hard to fully supports [Swagger Spec](https://helloreverb.com/developers/swagger) in all aspects.